AI4DLab/AI4DLab.github.io/opening.md

 ## Visiting scholars
 -------------
 Interested in sharpening your knowledge in design and optimization in fluid engineering problems?
 AI4D Lab is always looking forward to collaborating with talented researchers and students.
-For more information, please contact Prof. Karbasian ([karbasian@mit.edu](karbasian@mit.edu)) with the subject "Visiting Scholar - SML".
+For more information, please contact Prof. Karbasian (hkarbasian [at] smu [dot] edu) with the subject "Visiting Scholar - SML".